 The Evolution of the Federal Electoral Process

-An attempt to develop a permanent list of electors.
+In 1934, Elections Canada tried to develop a permanent list of electors.
 It was used in the 1935 election, and then abandoned in 1938.
-The technology of the time was insufficient to overcome the logistical obstacles.
-By the early 1990s, however, technology had evolved to the point where customized software could be developed specifically to produce preliminary and official voters lists, in a format that could be imported into most word processing, spreadsheet and database software applications.
-Since the October 1992 federal referendum, computerized voters lists have been produced using database software developed specifically for that purpose.
+The technology of the time couldn't overcome the logistical obstacles.
+By the early 1990s, however, technology had evolved to where customized software could produce lists of electors in a format that could be imported into most word processing, spreadsheet and database software applications.
+Since the October 1992 federal referendum, computerized lists of electors have been produced using specially designed software.

 The Special Voting Rules, first introduced during World War I, provide electors who are unable to get to their polling stations either on election day or at the advance polls with a means to vote that protects both the security and the secrecy of their ballots.
-Eligibility for the special ballot has been extended several times since its inception and has been almost universal since 1993.
+Eligibility to vote by special ballot has been extended several times since its inception; it has been almost universal since 1993.
 In 2019, amendments to the Canada Elections Act lifted restrictions on voting by special ballot for Canadian citizens living abroad for more than five years.
 The restrictions—which included an obligation to declare an intent to return to live in Canada—had been struck down by the Supreme Court of Canada earlier in the year.

 In 1996, the times for opening and closing the polls on election day were staggered across time zones, so that a majority of the results are available at approximately the same time across the country.
-The length of time the polls are open for voting was increased by 1 hour to 12, and the number of hours that must be available to employees to vote during the time that the polls are open was reduced to 3 from 4.
+The length of time the polls are open for voting was increased 12 hours, and the number of hours that must be available to employees to vote during the time that the polls are open was reduced to 3.

-Since the adoption of Bill C-2 in 2000, an elector who, because of a physical disability, cannot go to a polling station or to the office of the returning officer, or who cannot mark a ballot, may vote at his or her home in the presence of an election officer and a witness chosen by the elector.
+Since 2000, an elector who, because of a disability, cannot go to a polling station or to an Elections Canada office, or who cannot read, may vote at home in the presence of an election officer and a witness chosen by the elector.
 In 2019, the Canada Elections Act was changed to broaden the types of disability addressed and expand the statutory requirement that polling stations must be accessible.
 It made other accommodations for electors with disabilities, like transfer certificates, easier to access.
-In addition, the Chief Electoral Officer may devise and test electronic voting techniques for future use.
+In addition, the Chief Electoral Officer may devise and test alternative voting techniques for future use.

 Candidates and parties

-In 1948, the electoral legislation was amended to require that candidates be qualified as electors.
-In 1970, the number of signatures required on nomination papers was increased from 10 to 25 (a return to the number required before 1920) and in 1993 the number increased again, to 100.
-For the large and thinly populated electoral districts listed in Schedule 3 of the Act, the number of signatures is 50.
+In 1948, candidates were required to be qualified as electors.
+In 1970, the number of signatures required on a candidate's nomination papers was increased from 10 to 25 (a return to the number required before 1920).
+In 1993, the number increased again to 100.
+For the large and sparsely populated electoral districts listed in Schedule 3 of the Act, the number of signatures is 50.
 In 1993, the deposit required at nomination was increased from $200 to $1,000.
-Today, this deposit is completely refundable, on the condition that the candidate fulfills the requirements of the Act concerning reports and unused official receipts.
+This deposit requirement was repealed in 2019, after a provincial court found it to be unconstitutional.

 In 2003, the Supreme Court of Canada ruled that provisions in the Canada Elections Act requiring a registered party to nominate at least 50 candidates in a general election infringed the Canadian Charter of Rights and Freedoms.
-Parliament responded with Bill C-3, An Act to amend the Canada Elections Act and the Income Tax Act, which allows the registration of any party that runs at least one candidate in a general election or by-election and complies with the requirements of the Act.
+Parliament amended the Act to allow the registration of any party that runs at least one candidate in a general election or by-election and complies with the other registration requirements of the Act.

 The number of registered political parties increased from 4 at the 1972 general election to 12 at the general election of 2004.
 The number of candidates standing for election federally has increased significantly over the years: from 632 in 1921 to 1,808 in 2000.
 The number declined to 1,685 in 2004, partly because of the merger of two major political parties.

 Political parties were not allowed to issue income tax receipts for contributions before 1974.
 At that time, political parties became subject to an election expenses limit and had to disclose revenues and expenses in a return submitted to the Chief Electoral Officer.
-In 1996, the Canada Elections Act was amended to stipulate that only those registered parties that received at least two percent of the valid votes cast nationally or at least five percent of the valid votes cast in the electoral districts in which they endorsed a candidate were eligible to receive the reimbursement of 22.5 percent of their election expenses provided for in the Act.
+In 1996, the Canada Elections Act was amended so that only registered parties that received at least 2 percent of the valid votes cast nationally or at least 5 percent of the valid votes cast in the electoral districts in which they endorsed a candidate were eligible to receive the reimbursement of 22.5 percent of their election expenses, as provided for in the Act.

-In 2003, Parliament passed Bill C-24, An Act to amend the Canada Elections Act and the Income Tax Act (political financing).
-The amendments significantly tightened the rules for political contributions and the financial activities of parties and candidates.
+In 2003, Parliament amended the Act to significantly tighten the rules for political contributions and the financial activities of parties and candidates.
 Among other provisions, the new legislation introduced limits on political contributions and a ban on contributions from unions and corporations to registered parties and their leadership contestants.

 The amendments also extended those provisions to cover electoral district associations and nomination and leadership contestants.
-Disclosure and registration requirements for political entities were similarly extended, and financial reports for registered political parties and registered associations must now include statements of assets and liabilities, as well as all sources of revenue and contributions, including non-monetary contributions.
+Political entities also had to register and report on their activities.
+Financial reports for registered political parties and registered associations must now include statements of assets and liabilities, as well as all sources of revenue and contributions, including non-monetary contributions.

-C-24 also established a publicly funded system of quarterly allowances for registered political parties, based on the number of votes they obtained in the previous general election.
+The amendments also established a publicly funded system of quarterly allowances for registered political parties, based on the number of votes they obtained in the previous general election.
 In 2012, further amendments phased out the quarterly allowances by 2015.

 Candidates may issue tax receipts for contributions to their campaigns and receive a partial reimbursement of their expenses.
-A candidate who is elected, or obtains at least 10 percent of the valid votes cast in the riding, receives a reimbursement of 15 percent of the expenses limit for that riding shortly after the return of the writs.
-If the candidate also complies with all the post-election requirements of the Act, he or she qualifies for a second instalment representing a reimbursement of 60 percent of actual election and personal expenses paid, minus the amount already received.
-The total reimbursement may not exceed 60 percent of the election expenses limit for the riding.
+A candidate who is elected, or obtains at least 10 percent of the valid votes cast in the electoral district, receives a reimbursement of 15 percent of the expenses limit for that electoral district shortly after the return of the writs.
+If the candidate also complies with all the post-election requirements of the Act, they qualify for a second installment representing a reimbursement of the following, minus the amount already received:

 Until 1992, there was no federal referendum legislation.
-The 1992 referendum was the first event ever conducted under the Referendum Act.
+The 1992 referendum was the first and only event ever conducted under the Referendum Act.
 Previous plebiscites were held under enabling legislation.

-The use of independent electoral district boundaries commissions to set electoral district boundaries began in 1964.
-The boundaries are redrawn after each decennial (10-year) census to ensure that representation reflects population shifts in accordance with the Constitution Act, 1867, and the Electoral Boundaries Readjustment Act (1985, as amended).
-The most recent readjustment of electoral boundaries began in 2012, taking effect for the 2004 general election.
-The total number of seats in the House of Commons increased from 301 to 308, with 3 additional seats attributed to Ontario, and 2 more for each of British Columbia and Alberta, and 3 more for Quebec.
+In 1964, independent electoral district boundaries commissions began setting the federal electoral district boundaries for each province.
+The boundaries are redrawn after each decennial (10-year) census to ensure that representation in Parliament reflects population shifts in accordance with the Constitution Act, 1867, and the Electoral Boundaries Readjustment Act.
+The most recent readjustment of electoral boundaries began in 2012, taking effect for the 2015 general election.
+The total number of seats in the House of Commons increased from 308 to 338, with 15 additional seats attributed to Ontario, 6 more each for British Columbia and Alberta, and 3 more for Quebec.